Contracts

 - You can still override it per contract if needed

-Configuring Billable Types Template
+Configuring Billing Unit Types Template

 Managing Your Contract Lifecycle